By Armando Inquig

-‘Steve Jobs’ portrays the man as a flawed yet brilliant innovator; a salesman who wants employees to meet his expectation, a creative and artistic mind obsessed about product design.
+‘Steve Jobs’ depicts the man as a flawed yet brilliant innovator: a salesman who expects employees to meet his standards, and a creative and artistic mind obsessed with product design.

-Starring Michael Fassbender as Jobs, the movie is structured in a three-act play, each one focusing on a pivotal product launch: the Macintosh in 1984, the NeXT aka The Cube in 1988, and the iMac in 1998, and each preceded by flashbacks or a series of TV and news montage.
+Starring Michael Fassbender as Jobs, the movie is structured like a three-act play.
+Each act focuses on a pivotal product launch: the Macintosh in 1984, the NeXT (also known as The Cube) in 1988, and the iMac in 1998.
+Each act is preceded by flashbacks or a series of TV and news montages.

-Just before Jobs goes on stage for each product launch, we see him confronted by his flaky ex-girlfriend Chrisann Brennan (Katherine Waterstone) and Lisa, a daughter he initially claims is not his, Apple co-founder Steve Wozniak, Apple CEO John Scully who orchestrated Jobs’s firing, original Mac team member Andy Hertzfeld; and on each occasion his exasperated marketing executive Joanna Hoffman (Kate Winslet) supports him and tries to keep everything on track amid all such distractions that seem to appear before Jobs at worst possible time.
+Just before Jobs takes the stage for each product launch, he’s confronted by various figures from his past.
+These include his ex-girlfriend Chrisann Brennan (Katherine Waterston), Lisa, a daughter he once denied was his, Apple co-founder Steve Wozniak, Apple CEO John Scully who played a role in Jobs’s dismissal, and original Mac team member Andy Hertzfeld.
+Through these interactions, his exasperated marketing executive Joanna Hoffman (Kate Winslet) consistently supports him, striving to maintain focus amidst the distractions that always seem to surface at the most inopportune moments.